In Memoriam

 Fargo Police Officers were not equipped with night lanterns at the time, and, in the darkness, Policeman Alderman mistook a neighboring home for the suspect's residence.
 Policeman Alderman knocked on the door of the home and asked to be admitted.
 When he received no response, he attempted to force the door open.
 As he did so, the occupant of the home opened fire on him, striking him in the chest and killing him instantly.

-The woman told police that she had mistaken Policeman Alderman for a tramp who was attempting to break into her house.
+The woman told police that she had mistaken Policeman Alderman for a vagrant who was attempting to break into her house.
 She was initially charged with Policeman Alderman's murder, but a jury ruled the incident justifiable homicide because Policeman Alderman did not identify himself to the woman.

 Policeman Alderman was 25-years old and had served with Fargo Police Department for only two months.
 He was survived by his wife and brother.